yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/classes-and-structs/partial-classes-and-methods.md

 ### <a name="description"></a>Açıklama

-Aşağıdaki örnek, ayrıca kısmi yapılar ve arabirimler geliştirebilirsiniz olduğunu gösterir.
+Aşağıdaki örnek ayrıca kısmi yapılar ve arabirimler geliştirebileceğinizi gösterir.

 ### <a name="code"></a>Kod